-- Cold Open: Every episode in the first two seasons opens up with a scene, sometimes setting up the plot(s) for the episode and sometimes just done as a one-off gag, before going on to show the opening credits.
+- Cold Open: Every episode opens up with a scene, sometimes setting up the plot(s) for the episode and sometimes just done as a one-off gag, before going on to show the opening credits.

 - Comically Missing the Point: Long story short, a bum tries to steal a bicycle by cutting off the chains, but the owner yells from afar.
 The bum shoves the cutters in Jung's hands and runs.
 Jung says he was looking for a pair of cutters like these, while Kimchee tells him to run before they get caught.

 - Comically Small Bribe: Not wanting Jung to get the promotion at the Car Rental, Mrs. Kim not-so-subtly passes a small envelope containing money to Shannon in an attempt to bribe her.
 All Shannon can be seen taking out of the envelope is two toonies (two Canadian $2 coins), suggesting that it was a very modest bribe.
 Jung gets the promotion, so the bribe clearly doesn't work.

 - Conspiracy Theorist: One customer rambles about several conspiracies involving brand products, companies, the government and reptilian aliens.